Quick Links

 Equality Objectives

 It outlines the school’s statutory duties and responsibilities, including setting equality objectives.
-Each year the school draws up a School Improvement Plan (SIP) outlining the specific actions and projects that shall be undertaken to implement the principles in this policy.
+Each year the school draws up a School Improvement Plan (SIP) outlining the specific actions and projects that shall be undertaken, implementing the principles in this policy.
 Our equality objectives are cross-referenced with the School Improvement Plan which ensures that they are monitored and evaluated systematically.

 Our current equality objectives are: